dustin/tesladb/README.md

 teslauth: Authenticates to Tesla's API (with your credentials) and stores them in a local database.  _For obvious reasons_ treat this carefully.
+It is fairly safe, however, in that it does not store credenials, but does store a token to a session from the password you initially supply.

 teslacatcher: Drains an MQTT topic to a sqlite database.
+This can also backfill missing data, effectively synchronizing state locally.

 tesladb: Runs continuiously polling Tesla's API to write to a database and MQTT, by default.